adam-arold/articles/en/2017-05-19-kotlin-is-the-new-java.md

     }
 }
 ```
 Creating value objects is really cumbersome even with the usage of libraries like Lombok.
-At least IDEA (or Eclipse) gives you a little help with generating a lot of these methods but when you add a field and forget to modify the `equals` method will lead to nasty surprises.
+At least IDEA (or Eclipse) gives you a little help with generating a lot of these methods but adding a field and forgetting to modify the `equals` method will lead to nasty surprises.
 Let's look at the Kotlin equivalent:
 ```kotlin
 data class HexagonDataClass(val x: Int, val y: Int, val z: Int)
 ```